Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Experiments

 \subsection{CULane}

-\paragraph{Dataset description.} CULane~\cite{scnn} is one of the largest lane detection datasets available publicly, and also one of the most complexes.
-All images have a resolution of $1640 \times 590$ pixels.
-Moreover, all test images are divided into nine categories, such as crowded, night, absence of visible lines, etc.
+\paragraph{Dataset description.} CULane~\cite{scnn} is one of the largest publicly available lane detection datasets, and also one of the most complexes.
+All the images have $1640 \times 590$ pixels, and all test images are divided into nine categories, such as crowded, night, absence of visible lines, etc.

-\paragraph{Evaluation metrics.} The only metric is the F1 score, which is based on the intersection over union (IoU).
-Since the IoU computation relies on areas instead of points, a lane is represented as a thick line connecting the respective lane's points.
+\paragraph{Evaluation metrics.} The only metric is the F1, which is based on the intersection over union (IoU).
+Since the IoU relies on areas instead of points, a lane is represented as a thick line connecting the respective lane's points.
 In particular, the dataset’s official metric considers the lanes as 30-pixels-thick lines.
 If a prediction has an IoU greater than 0.5 with a ground-truth lane, it is considered a true positive.

 \paragraph{Results.}